Trillionaire (Future song)

 "Trillionaire" is a song by American rapper Future featuring fellow American rapper YoungBoy Never Broke Again.
 It was sent to rhythmic contemporary radio on May 26, 2020, as the fifth single from the former's eighth studio album High Off Life (2020).

 Composition

 Future and NBA YoungBoy sing about their perseverance in rags to riches as well as the hardships they faced on the way.
+Future also reflects on his sister, Tia Wilburn, highlighting her struggle with sickle cell disease, expressing his concern and affection for her through the lyrics: